terwer/siyuan-plugin-publisher/README.md

 ## Recent critical updates and bug fixes

+- Unified integration of platform configurations
+- Complete HEXO adaptation
+- Fixed the issue where regular publishing returned an exception
 - Fixed the issue that typecho updates did not take effect
 - Fixed the batch distribution error issue
 - Notion and Yuque platforms use the forward agent of Siyuan Note to improve performance